Asmit34/nepse_ui/README.md

 ## Overview

-This project is a Django-based stock management system that utilizes a PostgreSQL database named **stock**.
+This project is a Django-based stock management system that utilizes a PostgreSQL database named **data**.
 The database is pre-populated with data from CSV files.
 This README provides step-by-step instructions for setting up the project on another user's machine.

 ## Prerequisites